 Ken Wolter / Shutterstock.com

-According to the New York Times, the company has very specific requirements.
+The company has very specific requirements.
 It wants a metro area with more than a million residents, and good access to mass transit, an international airport and a major highway.
-It also is seeking qualified workers, good fiber optic internet connections and a diverse population and recreational opportunities — much like its current Pacific Northwest home.
+It also is seeking qualified workers, good fiber-optic internet connections and a diverse population and recreational opportunities — much like its current Pacific Northwest home.

 Here’s a look at the remaining 20 contenders.